Table of Contents

 Gardening with Obsidian

-It has many of the fancy features we've come to associate with the “" space, building , and digital gardening.
-These include
+It has many of the fancy features we’ve come to associate with the “ tools for thought ” space, building Second Brains , and digital gardening.
+These include Bi-Directional Links A Short History of Bi-Directional Links

 It also requires very little technical know-how to use.
 All your writing is stored as simple markdown files, so importing and exporting notes from other apps is easy.

-The private notes app is free to use, but if you want to publish your notes to the web it's $8 per month. 's garden and are both good examples of what a live Obsidian site looks like.
+The private notes app is free to use, but if you want to publish your notes to the web it’s $8 per month.
+Moby Diction ’s garden and Joschua’s Garden are both good examples of what a live Obsidian site looks like.

-You have some control over over the visual presentation of your Obsidian website, but it's limited by your skills with CSS.
-They have a few basic themes you can pick from, so it's up to you how much time and effort you want to invest in customising it.
+You have some control over over the visual presentation of your Obsidian website, but it’s limited by your skills with CSS.
+Cascading Style-Sheets are the way we apply visual styles to websites.
+If you’ve never written any, I’d highly recommend working through Khan Academy’s short Intro to HTML/CSS course.
+It will make a world of difference helping you understand the basics of how a webpage works.
+They have a few basic themes you can pick from, so it’s up to you how much time and effort you want to invest in customising it.

 Overall, Obsidian is a great option for anyone who wants to keep their garden simple, non-technical, and get up and running quickly.
 I think it has a bright future given the enthusiastic community rallying around it.